an-average-programmer/an-average-programmer/README.md

-- 👋 Hi, I’m @an-average-programmer
+- 👋 Hi, I’m Ștefan
 - 👀 I’m interested in web development, Android and iOS app development, Windows/macOS/Linux desktop app development, cross-platform applications and embedded systems (and anything related to programming)
 - 🌱 I’m currently learning Node.js, BASH, Kotlin, SQL and C/C++
 - 💞️ I’m looking to collaborate on projects that belong to the specified categories.